madelynrr/mod_0_skills/classes/class_1.md

 changeBrightness (dim or brighten lights)

-calculateNeededLightbulbs (numberOfLights * lightbulbsPerLight - all lightbulbs
+calculateNeededLightbulbs (all lightbulbs with lightbulbStatus: false/broken)

-with lightbulbStatus "broken")